artalar/reatom/packages/core-v2/README.md

 <details>
  <summary>Explanation</summary>

-- Bundle size is important because witch it smaller thats more projects you may cover with chosen solution.
+- Bundle size is important because which it smaller thats more projects you may cover with chosen solution.
 Reusable tech stack increase your performance and reduce contexts switching.
 - Granularity describe the type of dependencies tracking and lack of it may reduce performance.
 - TODO...